Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 Set-AvmGitHubLabels.ps1 -RepositoryName "Org/MyGitHubRepo" -CreateCsvLabelExports $false
 ```

-Be aware this script  by default, will remove all pre-existing labels from the repository, but this can be change by setting the `-RemoveExistingLabels` parameter to `$false`
+Be aware this script  by default, will remove all pre-existing labels from the repository, but this can be changed by setting the `-RemoveExistingLabels` parameter to `$false`

 Full Script: